 The Write Stuff

-A few years ago, I read a story that the Space Pen had cost NASA a fortune to develop.
+Long ago, I read a story that the Space Pen had cost NASA a fortune to develop.
 According to the story, when a U.S. astronaut asked a cosmonaut how they’d ever managed without one, the simple reply was, “We use pencils.”
 Although I can certainly imagine that NASA has, over the years, wasted huge sums of money engineering their way around problems that could have been solved with common sense, this particular story turns out to be false.
 The Space Pen did cost about $1 million to develop, but that money was invested by the Fisher Pen Company.
 Prior to the pen’s introduction, astronauts used mechanical pencils, and cosmonauts used grease pencils.
 But both implements were less than ideal (lead, in particular, caused problems if it broke off and started floating around the cabin), so a new writing tool was certainly needed.

 Paul C. Fisher ran a successful company whose main product was a “universal” refill for ballpoint pens.
 At the time, most ballpoint designs were prone to leaking, skipping, and drying out.
 One night, a completely new design occurred to Fisher in a dream, and he went on to build it.
 This new pen had two main innovations.
 The first was a sealed cartridge, pressurized with nitrogen to about 40 psi.
 Because the cartridge was sealed, it would not dry out; the pressure ensured that the ink would flow regardless of the angle at which the pen was held.
 However, ordinary ink was too runny; the pressure caused it to leak at the tip.
-So Fisher developed a gel-like ink that was thixotropic—meaning it was semisolid until agitated (by the motion of the rolling ball), which turned it into a liquid just long enough to flow onto the page.
-This ink, which has a consistency similar to rubber cement, is also waterproof and resistant to smudging.
+So Fisher developed a gel-like ink that was thixotropic, meaning it was semisolid until agitated (by the motion of the rolling ball), which turned it into a liquid just long enough to flow onto the page.
+This ink, which has a consistency similar to rubber cement, was also waterproof and resistant to smudging.

 When Fisher presented the final product to NASA, they tested it for months before certifying it as spaceworthy.
 From 1968 on, Fisher Space Pens have been used on all NASA missions; they’re also used aboard Russian spacecraft.
 Interestingly, I’ve read a report by one astronaut saying that “ordinary” ballpoint pens work fine in zero gravity after all.
 Whether this is true of only some designs and not others, I don’t know—but it does make one wonder whether NASA actually tested conventional ballpoint pens in space before deciding an alternative was needed.